Help with your energy bills

 Suppliers can also provide fuel vouchers to customers on a prepayment meter if they can’t afford to top up.

-Did you know that British Gas provide grants for customers and non-customers to help with energy bills so even if you get your gas and electric from another supplier, you can still apply for help!
+British Gas provide grants for customers and non-customers to help with energy bills so even if you get your gas and electric from another supplier, you can still apply for help.

 Useful links